Should you be making your own ice cream or buying wholesale?

 Producing your own product allows you to brand store, your product in your own unique and specific way.
 When you produce unique flavors and package them, you are creating a brand for your store and this brand can, in time, can create great demand.
 When a customer buys some of your unique branded ice cream and it takes home to the freezer, then it's constantly front of mind every time they open the freezer...and when they run out...they can only get it at your store.

 Creating unique flavors is an important and fun aspect when creating your own ice cream.
 A consumer can get regular flavors such as chocolate or vanilla almost anywhere but they can't get mango or pumpkin just anywhere...only in your store.
 With your own equipment, you can experiment and come up with different or interesting flavors that your customers can't find anywhere else.
 Adding extra ingredients such as chocolates or other candies can really change the outcome of your overall productivity as well.
 Be adventurous in what you are trying to make and don't be afraid to experiment.
 If your ice cream flavor doesn't sell, or is unpopular with customers then you know for next time.
 Also, a good practice is to sell your new ice cream flavors in individual cone sizes to help see if the flavor is popular and can be switched to be made on a bigger scale.

 Complete Control Over ingredients

-Producing your own ice cream product can be much more cost effective than buying it wholesale.
-Look at the profit margin from year to year and you will see an increase in profits from when you switch from wholesale ice cream products compared to making your own.
-Profits can be measured down to profit per scoop since you control the ingredients, flavor and overrun of the product.
+Producing your own ice cream product can be much more cost-effective than buying it wholesale.
+Look at the profit margin from year to year and you will see an increase in profits when you switch from wholesale ice cream products compared to making your own.
+Profits can be measured down to profit per scoop since you control the ingredients, flavor, and overrun of the product.
 Having your own equipment also gives you complete control over your inventory as well.
-Any ice cream made can be stored in freezing cabinet up to a month allowing you to stock up or reserve on popular flavors.
+Any ice cream made can be stored in a freezing cabinet for up to a month allowing you to stock up or reserve popular flavors.